AlbanPhelip/r-for-dummies/README.md

 Introduction to R and some of its most famous packages (dplyr, magrittr, ggplot2)

-Before launching anything, execute the following code to install the needed packages :
+Before executing any code, execute the following one to install the needed packages :

 ```
 install.packages("dplyr")